getpelican/pelican-themes/gum/README.md

 ### Config

-* Edit your config file to include :
+* Edit your config file to include (Any values left blank won't show up in the theme):

 ```
 GITHUB_URL = ''
 TWITTER_URL = ''